-Thailand wakes to uncertainty, grief without King Bhumibol
+Thailand faces uncertainty, grief without King Bhumibol

 'DON'T KNOW WHAT TO THINK'

-Thursday's crush of mourners in the grounds of Siriraj Hospital, where the king died, had gone by Friday morning, but about 100 people, most dressed in black, prayed there before a statue of the king's late mother.
+Thursday's crush of mourners in the grounds of Siriraj Hospital, where the king died, had gone by Friday, but about 100 people, most dressed in black, prayed there before a statue of the king's late mother.

 "I'm scared and don't know what to think.
 If I go home I can't think," said Jirawat Wayaphan, 64.